-Hagerstown Community College will offer and implement appropriate and reasonable supportive measures to the parties upon notice of alleged sexual harassment, discrimination, and/or retaliation.
-Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties to restore or preserve access to the college's education program or activity.
+Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties to restore or preserve access to the School's education program or activity, including measures designed to protect the safety of all parties or the School's educational environment, and/or deter harassment, discrimination, and/or retaliation.

-The Title Coordinator promptly makes supportive measures available to the parties upon receiving notice or a complaint and ensures both parties are in control of what supportive measures they want to receive.
-At the time that supportive measures are offered, the Title IX Coordinator or a Deputy Title IX Coordinator will inform the Complainant, in writing, that they may file a formal complaint either at that time or in the future if they have not done so already.
-The Title IX Coordinator or a Deputy Title IX Coordinator will document, in writing, the supportive measures offered to any student or employee.
+The Title IX Coordinator promptly makes supportive measures available upon receipt of a report or a complaint alleging possible sexual harassment.
+At the time that supportive measures are offered, the School will inform the Complainant, in writing, that they may file a formal complaint with the School either at that time or in the future, if they have not done so already.
+The Title IX Coordinator works with the Complainant to ensure that their wishes are taken into account with respect to the supportive measures that are planned and implemented.

-The college will maintain the privacy of the supportive measures, provided that privacy does not impair the college's ability to provide the supportive measures.
-Hagerstown Community College will act to ensure as minimal an academic impact on the parties as possible.
-HCC will implement measures in a way that does not unreasonably burden the other party.
-These actions may include, but are not limited to:
+The School shall maintain the confidentiality of the supportive measures to the greatest extent reasonably practicable, provided that confidentiality does not impair the School's ability to provide supportive measures or otherwise fulfill its obligations under this Process.
+The School will implement measures in a way that does not unreasonably burden the other party.